 - ✓ Each recruit class will have class leaders appointed by the class coordinator in consultation with the Academy Director. - ✓ There will be a class sergeant and a class corporal.
-The class sergeant will serve as liaison between the training staff and recruits in the recruit classes. - ✓ The class corporal will assume the duties of the sergeant in his/her absence. - ✓ Duties will include, but are not limited to, the following: - Have the class in formation and ready for inspection on specified formation days or at any time as directed by training staff or faculty. - Be responsible for the daily class rosters (for each faculty), noting any tardiness or absences. - Be responsible to distribute and collect completed faculty evaluations at the end of each block. - Lead the class in reciting the Code of Ethics each morning at start of class, after each lunch at the start of class, and at the end of the day after the last class ends. - Time all breaks and be responsible for having all recruits back in their seats ready for class prior to the beginning of instruction. - Report any problems to the staff. - Have the class police their classrooms/areas at the close of the day to ensure a clean orderly facility. - Direct the flag detail each morning and evening to raise and lower the flag. - Any other duties as assigned from time to time by the class coordinator or Academy Director. - ✓ Class Guidons Each class will have a class guidon bearing the discipline number and class number. - The class coordinator will select the guidon bearer.
+The class sergeant will serve as liaison between the training staff and recruits in the recruit classes, except regarding specific complaints about other students or faculty.
+Those concerns should be made directly to the Coordinator, Academy Director, or Lake Technical College administrator. - ✓ The class corporal will assume the duties of the sergeant in his/her absence. - ✓ Duties will include, but are not limited to, the following: - Have the class in formation and ready for inspection on specified formation days or at any time as directed by training staff or faculty. - Be responsible for the daily class rosters (for each faculty), noting any tardiness or absences. - Be responsible to distribute and collect completed faculty evaluations at the end of each block. - Lead the class in reciting the Code of Ethics each morning at start of class, after each lunch at the start of class, and at the end of the day after the last class ends. - Time all breaks and be responsible for having all recruits back in their seats ready for class prior to the beginning of instruction. - Report any problems to the staff.

+- Have the class police their classrooms/areas at the close of the day to ensure a clean orderly facility. - Direct the flag detail each morning and evening to raise and lower the flag. - Any other duties as assigned from time to time by the class coordinator or Academy Director. - Class Guidons Each class will have a class guidon bearing the discipline number and class number. - The class coordinator will select the guidon bearer.
 The guidon will bear the guidon in inspections and formations. - The guidon bearer is responsible for the class guidon and will place it in the holder outside of the classroom where the class is in session. - Class leaders may have their cell phone on their person, except during high liability training, for the purpose of communicating messages and emergencies to the class coordinator or Director.